hkulsgaard/sulcus/README.md

   - `models_fnames:`File names for each trained model, included the file extension.
 Those must be inside the `model_dir`
   - `occlusion_maps:`Enables/disables occlusion maps generation (True or False).
 Be aware that this process could be heavily CPU intensive and take at least 1 hour per patch.
 Only recommended for research purposes.

-  > For more information about captum occlusion maps visit the [oficial website of Captum](https://captum.ai/docs/attribution_algorithms#occlusion)
+  > For more information about captum occlusion maps visit the [official website of Captum](https://captum.ai/docs/attribution_algorithms#occlusion)

   Here is an example of a YAML configuration file:
   ```